headwinds/cross-country/README.md

 ## Storybook

-While creating compoents, you can use Storybook
+While creating components, you can use Storybook

 ```
 npm run storybook